tiepdotme/redant-home/_pages/portfolio.md

 layout: default
 permalink: /portfolio/
 title: Our Porfolio
-description: It isn't just good design, or a good user experience.
+description: It isn’t just good design, or a good user experience.
 Great digital products come about when these blend together.
 ---

 <header class="dark-header padded-section">